 The Performance and Audit Committee advises National Council and the Accounting Officer on matters relating to risk, internal control, governance and performance management.
 It is responsible for reviewing the comprehensiveness and reliability of assurances on governance, risk management, performance management, the control environment and the integrity of financial statements and the annual report.

 The committee provides advice on the Arts Council's accounting policies, accounts and annual report to ensure they reflect best practice.
 It reviews and comments on reports by the National Audit Office, or the appointed external auditor, and evaluates the effectiveness of anti-fraud and bribery policies, whistleblowing processes, and arrangements for special investigations.

 The committee decides the scope and remit of internal audit work and advises on the long-term audit programme.
 It assess and advises on how well the organisation’s performance management framework enables the Arts Council to manage and improve the delivery of its functions.
 The committee receives and reviews also formally the annual health and safety report.

-The committee meets four to five times a year.
+The committee meets four times a year.

 In addition to at least four members of the Council, up to three expert independent members may sit on the committee.